TheChymera/neuroenhance/source/interact/index.markdown

 If you are satisfied with your work and would like to see it published on our blog (along with recognition of your authorship) you may use the convenient GitHub **Pull Request** button to ask us to publish your work.
 This will create a pull request page, where we can discuss how to best merge your file into ours.

+Also, before submitting a pull request please make sure you have formatted your work according to our writing standards.
+A brief rundown:

+* Octopress-flavored markdown syntax (as seen in any and all of our own posts)

+* Each sentence or “block of meaning” (think long statements in parentheses) on a separate line

+* Citations formatted as links, like in the example below:

+{% codeblock How to write citations in markdown: %}
+Your text contains a statement about [khat][giannini1986] and then some more things.

+After a while your text ends, and then you append the following reference, which will not be printed in the document - but only used to format the link and link-hover text display.

+[giannini1986]: https://www.ncbi.nlm.nih.gov/pubmed/3734955 "Giannini AJ, Burge H, Shaheen JM, Price WA (1986).
+“Khat: another drug of abuse?”.
+Journal of Psychoactive Drugs 18 (2): 155–8."
+{% endcodeblock %}
+The code above would look like:

+---

+Your text contains a statement about [khat][giannini1986] and then some more things.

+After a while your text ends, and then you append the following reference, which will not be printed in the document - but only used to format the link and link-hover text display.

+[giannini1986]: https://www.ncbi.nlm.nih.gov/pubmed/3734955 "Giannini AJ, Burge H, Shaheen JM, Price WA (1986).
+“Khat: another drug of abuse?”.
+Journal of Psychoactive Drugs 18 (2): 155–8."

+---

 ### Cite!
 Well, this is not that interactive really, but our commitment to versioning is first and foremost in order to allow people to *cite* our articles.